Iran unveils budget of 'resistance' against US sanctions

 "This budget announces to the world that despite sanctions we will manage the country, especially in terms of oil," he added.
 The budget for the financial year starting late March 2020 comes after fuel price hikes that were imposed in mid-November triggered deadly demonstrations across the Islamic republic.

-The International Monetary Fund has forecast that Iran's economy will contract by 9.5 per cent this year.
-(AFP) AMS AMS
+The International Monetary Fund has forecast that Iran's economy will contract by 9.5 percent this year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)